 If you put 10% down when buying a $300,000 house with a 30-year Muslim home loan, the total cost would depend on the option used.
 The home would cost $594,000 under Murabaha financing and $432,000 with Ijara financing.

-You may qualify for an Islamic home loan by demonstrating that you intended to use the property for Shariah-compliant activities.
+You may qualify for an Islamic home loan by demonstrating that you intended to use the property for Sharia-compliant activities.
 You may not use the home loan to finance the purchase of a property that’ll be used for activities considered Haram.

 Australia is home to more than 800,000 Muslims, and the population has been on a steady rise since 2016.
 Introducing Islamic halal mortgage in Australia can benefit up to 3.2% of the country’s population.
 Muslim home loans can help the Muslim faithful become homeowners without going against their religious beliefs.